collardeau/react-with-state-props/README.md

 ## Available Props

-A Senna store takes in the following props:
+A react-senna store accepts the following props:

 ### render

-The component to render which will receive Senna props!
+The component to render which will receive `react-senna` props!

 ### seeds
 `PropTypes.array.isRequired`

-An array of seed objects that will initialize the Senna store, with the following keys:
+An array of seed objects that will initialize the Senna store, with **the following keys**:

-#### name
+#### name `PropTypes.string.isRequired`
-`PropTypes.string.isRequired`

 The name of the state to be created.